dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 This tutorial uses the TensorFlow [Inception model](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip) deep learning model, a popular image recognition model trained on the `ImageNet` dataset.
 The TensorFlow model classifies entire images into a thousand classes, such as “Umbrella”, “Jersey”, and “Dishwasher”.

-Because the `Inception model` has already been pre trained on thousands of different images, internally it contains the [image features](https://en.wikipedia.org/wiki/Feature_(computer_vision)) needed for image identification.
+Because the `Inception model` has already been pre-trained on thousands of different images, internally it contains the [image features](https://en.wikipedia.org/wiki/Feature_(computer_vision)) needed for image identification.
 We can make use of these internal image features in the model to train a new model with far fewer classes.

 As shown in the following diagram, you add a reference to the ML.NET NuGet packages in your .NET Core or .NET Framework applications.
 Under the covers, ML.NET includes and references the native `TensorFlow` library that allows you to write code that loads an existing trained `TensorFlow` model file.